Charnowalks in the City of London

 This tour takes in sites connected with judicial punishment and with some moments when it seems to have failed our natural sense of justice.

 On Sunday 2 September 1666 a fire broke out which was to destroy most of the City of London.
-It was not brought under control until the following Thursday.
+It was not until the following Thursday that the fire was brought under control.
 The death toll was low, but a huge amount of the built environment was destroyed.

 Elizabethan and Jacobean playwrights peopled the stage with characters that reflected the better part of their audiences.
-The stability of the innkeeper, the perspicacity of the goldsmith, the dreams of the adventurer – all these and more are represented in City comedies.
+The stability of the innkeeper, the perspicacity of the goldsmith, the dreams of the adventurer – all these and more appear in the Jacobethan City comedies.

 While this tour explores trade in Shakespearean London, it also features readings from the works of Shakespeare, Marlowe, Dekker and others.

 With the prospect of the Tudor dynasty dying with him, Henry VIII decided to take action.
 What he did would have serious repercussions, and would cost many people their lives.
-It was a time when the individual conscience was confronted by the stone wall of political expediency.
+It was a time when the individual conscience came up against the stone wall of political expediency.

 This tour explores Henry VIII’s establishment of himself as the Supreme Head of the English Church through the lives – and fates – of those caught up in the political jockeying at Henry’s court.

 In the year 43 Roman legions landed in Britain.
 Soon they had established the Roman province of Britannia with its capital at – Colchester.
-London was just a small riverside settlement established to mind the bridge.
-Very soon though this small-time settlement started to grow, and a fierce rebellion caused a radical rethink of Londinium’s worth.
+London was just a small riverside settlement.
+Very soon though a fierce rebellion caused a radical rethink of Londinium’s worth.

 Illustrated by details from an archaeological map, this tour explores how Londinium grew to become the new capital of the Roman province of Britannia.